eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ## Examples

-All our examples require a running `iox-roudi` and some data to receive which will be send by `iox-ex-waitset-publisher`.
+All our examples require a running `iox-roudi` and some data to receive which will be send by `iox-cpp-waitset-publisher`.
 The publisher does not contain any _WaitSet_ specific logic and is explained in detail in the [icedelivery example](../icedelivery/).

 <!-- @todo Add expected output with asciinema recording before v1.0-->